tnballo/high-assurance-rust/src/chp16_appendix/icfg.md

   </figure>
 </p>

-A DAG vs DG comparison is intentionally vague, we can't really make any claims about static analyzers as a whole - there's probably exist thousands of static analyzers serving hundreds of use cases.
+A DAG vs DG comparison is intentionally vague, we can't really make any claims about static analyzers as a whole - there probably exist thousands of static analyzers serving hundreds of use cases.
 But it helps build an intuition.
 Imagine writing logic to traverse these graphs - a DAG avoids edge cases.